hayeah/packpackgo/README.md

 # PackPackGo

-Building a JavaScript project should be easy.
-We want to spend our weekends building stuff, not configuring Webpack.
 PackPackGo is a Webpack GUI that makes building your JavaScript project as easy as playing mp3.

-Simply drop your project into PackPackGo, and click play.
-The yellow ducky will build your project.

-Refresh your browser automatically whenever you make new changes.
+Drop your project into PackPackGo, and click play.
+You project will build, and the browser will automatically refresh whenever you make new changes.
+You don't need to configure anything.

-When you are done, click "bundle", and the yellow ducky will give you a minified, transpiled, polyfilled bundle.
+When you are done, click "bundle" for production release.
+You'll get a minified, transpiled, polyfilled bundle.

 Pack it, and go!